panzerdp/dmitripavlutin.com/content/posts/049-map-vs-object/index.md

 `booleansMap` uses booleans `true` and `false` as keys.

-Inside a plain object using booleans as keys is impossible.
+Inside a plain object, the use of booleans as keys is impossible.
 These keys would be transformed into strings: `'true'` or `'false'`.

-Let's push the boundaries: can you use an entire object as a key in a map?
-Turns out, you can.
+Having established the map's main benefit, can you use further an entire object as a key?
+Yes, you can.
 Just be aware of memory leaks.

 ## 1.1 Object as key

 Let's say you need to store some object-related data, without attaching this data on the object itself.

 Doing so using plain objects is not possible.
-But there's a workaround using an array of object-value tuples:
+But there's a workaround: an array of object-value tuples.

 ```javascript
 const foo = { name: 'foo' };